This fantastic 8-day self-drive package will awaken you to the adventurous desire of a captivating journey circling the phenomenal Iceland ring road!

 Following that you can take a turn to Skogar museum and learn about the Icelandic cultural heritage.

-Prior to driving to Vik, we have arranged a glacier hike on Sólheimajökull glacier for you.
-The glacier sits between the volcanoes Katla and Eijafjallajökkull has become popular to hikers and visitors for the accessibility and glorious view.
+Next prepare for a spine-tingling glacier hike on Sólheimajökull Glacier.
+The glacier sits between the volcanoes Katla and Eijafjallajökkull and has become popular with hikers and visitors for the accessibility and glorious view.

 On your way to Vik, you can stop at Dyrhólaey, a promontory that stands 120 meters high above the ocean.
 Many wild birds come here to breed in summer, including the cutest bird Puffins.
 A thorough visit to this area includes the white lighthouse on top, the enormous lava arch rising over the ocean, and Reynisfjara Beach where silver waves brushing over the shore back and forth.